Choses vues à droite et à gauche (sans lunettes): Description

+1. Choral hypocrite

 Satie had a singular attitude towards the chorale, that "symbol of Protestant piety and music pedagogy" much employed by Bach.
 In his own compositions he associated it with boredom and conformity.
 The 10-bar Choral hypocrite, played on muted strings, is built of stark self-contained phrases and hardly resembles the sort of singable "tune" one would expect from the genre.
 An almost painful dissonance at the halfway point (bars 5-6) is marked in the score "with the hand on the conscience."
 As a postscript Satie added a statement designed to annoy his critics: "My chorales equal those of Bach, with this difference: there are not so many of them, and they are less pretentious."